srikandan/model-performance-investigator/README.md

                              tune_param = {'linear': linear_tune_param,
                                           'lasso': lasso_tune_param}

-                         Note : User don't have to specify tuning parameter for all the models used in 'alg_type'.
-If tuning parameter is not provided then this package use default tuning parameter.
+                         Note : User don't have to specify tunning parameters for all the models used in 'alg_type'.
+If tunning parameters are not provided then this package use default tunning parameters.

         * set_plot -> Creates Residual Plot for regression model only.
-                      By default it is Set as True.
+                      By default, it is Set as True.

                       TYPE : Boolean